The official blog of the Lung Institute.

 Many people who have been diagnosed with IPF only live about three to five years after diagnosis.
 The most common cause of death in those with IPF is respiratory failure, followed by pulmonary hypertension, heart failure, pulmonary embolism, pneumonia and lung cancer.

 Research has helped doctors be able to learn more about IPF, resulting in the ability to diagnose the condition more quickly.
 Additionally, researchers are currently studying several medicines that may help slow the progression of the disease, improving quality of life and potentially increasing the lifespan of IPF patients.
-Stem cell research has also shown great promise in potentially slowing the progression and improving quality of life for IPF patients as well.
+Cellular research has also shown great promise in potentially slowing the progression and improving quality of life for IPF patients as well.